Top 5 reasons

 Québecers are passionate riders who build and maintain new exceptional singletracks, year after year.
 After all, Québec City – Mont Ste-Anne – is the only permanent stage of the UCI World Cup… where it all began more than 30 years ago.

-More than 400 km of singletracks, built expressly and exclusively for mountain biking, surround Québec City, a UNESCO World Heritage treasure.
-Thanks to the professional trail builders who value all the natural elements that they complement with wild and fun infrastructures.
-They rejuvenate large rock slabs, build bridges and oversize wooden gangways, create berms, etc. The local organizing committees have so much to choose from to create 6 exceptional stages for 6 days of 100% pure singletracks!
-100% pure pleasure!
+More than 400 km of trails, developed and dedicated exclusively to mountain biking, surround Quebec City, a UNESCO World Heritage Site.
+Thanks to the trail builders who highlight all the natural elements and complete them with breathtaking infrastructures: rock walls, unique viaducts and footbridges, elevated turns, granite bedrock passages, options for jumps etc. The local organizing committees are spoiled for choice to create 5 exceptional courses for 5 days of 100% pure singletrack!
+100% pure fun!

 “Québec has some amazing trails.
 Each stage had its own character.
 We rode everything from tight, technical rocky and rooty singletrack, to fast-flowing descents that would fit right in on the west coast.”
 Canadian Cycling Magazine